Configuring LDAP Collector

 ...

-3. Save the file.
+3. Save the changes.

-2. Locate and set collect_ldap.active to true.
+2. Locate and set collect_ldap.active to true to activate the collection of LDAP data.

 collect_ldap.oconf